-As a congregation we are deeply committed to the following local, national, and international mission opportunities.
+As a congregation we are deeply committed to these local, national, and international mission opportunities.

 Zimbabwe Mission Partnership (ZMP)

 We are one of 10 congregations in Denver Presbytery who support the Heather Chimhoga Orphan Care Center (HCOC) in rural Zimbabwe.
 The purpose of the Zimbabwe Mission Partnership (ZMP) is to provide daily meals, clean water, clothing, medical care, school fees, and other educational assistance as well as focus on the spiritual well-being of over 800 orphans primarily in the Nyamashato, Murewa area of Zimbabwe.
 Team Zimbabwe is the main fundraising arm of the ZMP.
 Several years ago, we were given the unique opportunity to partner with the Subaru Elephant Rock Cycling Festival held the first Sunday in June at the Douglas County Fairgrounds in Castle Rock.
 Riders sign up to ride for Team Zimbabwe and raise funds to benefit the orphans.

 Central Visitation Program (CVP)

 The Central Visitation Program (CVP) is our second mission partnership within the Denver Presbytery.
 Our church provides facilities for the CVP for children who are separated from one or both parents, but who may visit with parents only under the supervision of a third-party.
 The program provides a safe and comfortable environment in which children and non-residential parents may visit, allowing the child and parent the opportunity to develop a meaningful relationship.
 Volunteers are always needed to supervise visits.
 If you are interested in being trained as a volunteer, or need more information, please contact the Central Visitation Program Executive Director, Brad Wood.